-Employees may have questions or concerns caused by misunderstandings in the application of policies, procedures and work rules.
-The County believes these questions and concerns heard promptly, and action taken to resolve or clarify a particular situation.
+The County believes these questions and concerns shall be heard promptly, with reasonably prompt action taken to resolve or clarify a particular situation.
 Complaints regarding unlawful discrimination or harassment should be brought according to the unlawful discrimination and harassment policy contained in this manual.

 All employees shall have the right to file a complaint without fear of retaliation.
 No employee shall be disciplined, harassed or treated unfairly in any manner as a result of filing a complaint.
 A complaint is defined as a disagreement between an employee and County as to the interpretation or application of official policies, departmental rules and regulations, or other disagreements perceived to be unfair or inequitable relating to treatment or other conditions of employment.
-The following is the procedure to be followed when an employee has a complaint as defined above:
+The following is the procedure to be followed when an employee has a complaint as defined above.
+A department with a collective bargaining agreement or board of directors may have written protocol that differs, but in all cases the county's Human Resources Coordinator response must precede submission of the complaint to the Commissioners.